yujintong/pvpgn-server-bak/README_DOCKER.md

 ## Some notes:

-Here are some notes from my experience:
+Here are some notes from my administration experience:

 ### Spin up a simple server: